 The Global Alliance for Vaccines and Immunization (GAVI) is based on cooperation between donor countries, recipient countries, the World Bank, WHO, UNICEF, the pharmaceutical industry and private foundations.
 GAVI works to provide developing countries with rapid assistance to increase and improve the vaccination of children and adults.
 This is done partly by giving the countries funds for vaccines, and partly by assisting them in constructing health systems and formulating strategies that enables well-functioning vaccination programmes.

 The GAVI Alliance Board meets twice-a-year and provides strategic direction and policy-making, oversees the operations of the Alliance and monitors programme implementation.
-Sweden is represented on the Board through a constituency comprising of Denmark, the Netherlands, Norway and Sweden.
+Sweden is represented on the Board through a constituency comprising the Netherlands, Norway and Sweden.

 Sweden's Policy for Global Development sets out that Sweden, together with other countries, shall intensify the struggle against communicable diseases and other health threats.
 In order to deal with, and reduce, the global and dual burden of communicable and non-communicable diseases, Sweden prioritises health promotion and preventive health programmes, sustainable healthcare systems and early warning systems for communicable diseases.
 Sweden also seeks to ensure that people receive care and treatment on equal terms.
-Sexual and reproductive health (SRHR) is a particularly important policy area.
+Sexual and reproductive health and rights (SRHR) is a particularly important policy area.
 Sexual and reproductive ill-health is one of the most common causes of illness and death among women aged 15–44 in developing countries.
 Despite increasing efforts the maternal mortality rates remain high in many parts of the world.

 Well-functioning, results based, transparent and efficient organisations are fundamental to the ability to use the world's limited resources in the best way possible and achieve the substantial results we aim at.
 Sweden therefore also attaches great importance to managerial issues.
 Relevance and effectiveness should be the main criteria in assessing and deciding on Swedish aid to all multilateral channels.

+A new Swedish development cooperation policy framework was adopted by the Government in 2016.
 The introduction of close to a hundred global and vertical health initiatives has expanded resources for certain healthcare initiatives such as AIDS programmes and the supply of vaccines in poor countries.
 Major challenges however remain in terms of aid effectiveness and coherence between global initiatives and adapting these initiatives to national priorities, plans and programmes.
 Sweden promotes a coherent multilateral system and an efficient division of labour within the UN.

 In matters relating to health and development the Permanent Mission cooperates mainly with the Ministry for Foreign Affairs, the Ministry of Health and Social Affairs, the Swedish International Development Cooperation Agency (Sida) and the National Board of Health and Welfare (Socialstyrelsen).